james0r/prwebdevs-discord/how-to-ask-questions.md

 ## Be precise
-There is nothing worse than "My printer doesn't work." or "My mail server doesn't work.".
+There is nothing worse than "My website doesn't work." or "My menu doesn't work.".
 How are others supposed to help you when you don't give them any information?
 Make sure you include at least this information:

 - What did you try to accomplish?
 (I want to make the menu stick to the top when I scroll.)
 - What has happened (wrongly) instead?
 (It doesn't stick, it just keeps scrolling with the page.)